racenis/tram-sdk/README.md

 - Vertex animation
 - 3D text component
 - Tilemaps

+### New features that would be nice to have, but are not very important
+- ControllerComponents have configurable transitions between animations
+	- In the form of:
+		- State/from
+		- State/to
+		- Fade-out rate
+		- Fade-in rate
+	- Or something like that
+- ControllerComponents have fake IK
+	- Leg placement for creatures with legs
+	- Ability to look at (turn head/etc. towards) something
+- ArmatureComponents have different blending modes for animations
+	- Might take some time to figure out

 ### Important questions that need answering
 - Can you change the sun color/direction and ambient color?